akka/akka/akka-docs/rst/scala/fsm.rst

 whenever a new state is reached.
 External monitors may be unregistered by sending :class:`UnsubscribeTransitionCallBack(actorRef)` to the FSM actor.

-Registering a not-running listener generates a warning and fails gracefully.
-Stopping a listener without unregistering will remove the listener from the subscription list upon the next transition.
+Stopping a listener without unregistering will not remove the listener from the subscription list; use :class:`UnsubscribeTransitionCallback` before stopping the listener.

 Transforming State
 ------------------